 <Configure class="org.eclipse.jetty.webapp.WebAppContext"> <Set name="contextPath">/test</Set> <Set name="war">foo.war</Set> <Set name="tempDirectory">/some/dir/foo</Set> </Configure>

-Here’s an example of doing it with java code:
+And here is an example of doing it with java code:

 WebAppContext context = new WebAppContext(); context.setContextPath("/test"); context.setWar("foo.war"); context.setTempDirectory(new File("/some/dir/foo"));